-The Marketing/PR Intern works under the supervision of the Marketing and Public Relations team.
-Duties include assisting with special events, photo shoots and press events; writing and editing copy; exposure to design and layout of direct mail pieces and print ads; press release editing; maintaining press and photo archives; poster and brochure distribution; updating the press and patron list database; assisting with creating audience surveys and new e-marketing concepts.
-Requirements: Completion of at least freshman year of college, computer proficiency (Excel, Word, some Photoshop or InDesign experience helpful).
-Must have his/her own transportation and must be willing to work 15-20 hours per week with occassional evenings and weekends.
+The Marketing/PR Department mentors the Marketing/PR Interns/Volunteers to assist with special events, photo shoots and press events; writing and editing copy; design and layout of direct mail pieces and print ads; press release editing; maintaining press and photo archives; poster and brochure distribution; updating the press and patron list database; creating audience surveys and new e-marketing concepts.
+The Marketing/PR Intern/Volunteer is required to have completed at least one year of college and to have computer proficiency (Excel, Word, some Photoshop or InDesign experience helpful).
+They must be available 15-20 hours per week including occasional evenings and weekends.